hgfischer/domainerator/README.md

 # Domainerator

-Domainerator is an application written in Go that combines two wordlists (prefixes and suffixes) and a list of TLDs to form domain names and check their DNS status.
+Domainerator was my first Go application.
+That combines two wordlists (prefixes and suffixes) and a list of TLDs to form domain names and check their DNS status.
 It outputs a file with each combined domain name and the respective DNS status.

 ## History